SingularityNet-Ambassador-Program/Treasury-Guild/.github/ISSUE_TEMPLATE/treasury-operations.md

 Time it takes to import, audit and bundle tasks

-This is considered as Activity List that is related to Documentation Drafting and Updates or other supporting activities related to this group.
-Does not include Meeting Documentation

 ddmm - 1h -

 > Example Tasks:
 > ddmm - 1h X min - Treasury Operations
-> not taking the amount of recognitions because essentially it can be seen on data by insert date
+> not adding the amount of recognitions because essentially it can be seen on data by insert date

 > Assign Field that task is already rewarded (Rewarded from Swarm Fee)